 The following tips provide general advice on how to get more out of your food budget.

-The Food Partnership has printed Eating Well on a Budget guide which we can supply to community groups and other organisations in the city.
+The Food Partnership has printed Eating well on a budget leaflet which we can supply to community groups and other organisations in the city.
 Please get in touch if you would like some for your clients.

 If you are experiencing food poverty and are seeking help, please see our food poverty advice pages for information on how to access support.

 Cook from scratch

 Cooking from scratch nearly always saves money compared to ready meals.
 Our Cooking on a budget leaflet has plenty of great recipes and tips and you can also try some of our favourite budget recipes or the cooking on a bootstrap blog (formerly ‘A Girl Called Jack’) is another great resource.

 If you have kids, try Let’s Get Cooking at Home for some easy and inspiring recipes.